Jeremy Heywood: Career

-From 1983 to 1984, Heywood worked as an economist at the Health and Safety Executive, before moving to the Treasury, and became the Principal Private Secretary to the Chancellor of the Exchequer then Norman Lamont at the age of 30, having to help mitigate the fallout from Black Wednesday after less than a month in the job.
+From 1983 to 1984, Heywood worked as an economist at the Health and Safety Executive, before moving to the Treasury, and became the principal private secretary to the chancellor of the exchequer, then Norman Lamont, at the age of 30, having to help mitigate the fallout from Black Wednesday after less than a month in the job.
 He remained in this role throughout the 1990s under Chancellors Kenneth Clarke and Gordon Brown.
 He was economic and domestic policy secretary to Tony Blair from 1997 to 1998, before being promoted to be the Principal Private Secretary to Prime Minister Tony Blair in 1999.
-He stayed in this position until 2003, when he left the civil service in the wake of the Hutton Inquiry where it emerged that he said he had never minuted meetings in the Prime Ministerial offices about David Kelly, a job he was required to do.
+He stayed in this position until 2003.

-He became a managing director of the UK Investment Banking Division at Morgan Stanley where he was embroiled in the aftermath of the collapse of Southern Cross Healthcare.
-Upon Gordon Brown becoming Prime Minister in 2007, Heywood returned to government as Head of Domestic Policy and Strategy at the Cabinet Office.
+He became a managing director of the UK Investment Banking Division at Morgan Stanley, where he was embroiled in the aftermath of the collapse of Southern Cross Healthcare.

+Upon Gordon Brown becoming prime minister in 2007, Heywood returned to government as head of domestic policy and strategy at the Cabinet Office.
+In January 2008 he was once again appointed principal private secretary to the prime minister; (it has sometimes been claimed that he was subsequently and additionally appointed to the position of Downing Street Chief of Staff, after Stephen Carter's resignation as the Prime Minister's Chief of Strategy, but Heywood himself denied that this was ever the case).

-He later resumed the post of Principal Private Secretary, as well as being appointed the Downing Street Chief of Staff after the resignation of Stephen Carter.
-In 2010, after David Cameron became Prime Minister, Heywood was replaced as Chief of Staff by Edward Llewellyn and as Principal Private Secretary by James Bowler.
-He returned to the civil service and was subsequently appointed the first Downing Street Permanent Secretary, a role created for the purpose of liaising between the Cabinet Secretary and the Chief of Staff within the Cabinet Office.
+In 2010, after David Cameron became prime minister, Heywood was replaced as principal private secretary by James Bowler.
+He returned to the civil service and was subsequently appointed the first Downing Street Permanent Secretary, a role created for the purpose of liaising between the Cabinet Secretary and the chief of staff within the Cabinet Office.